athirazizi/RayTracing/README.md

 Note that there is a rounding error because we approximated $\sqrt{32}$ as $5.66$.

-# Section 3: Rendering a Sphere Using Ray Tracing
+# 03 Rendering a Sphere Using Ray Tracing

 We will be taking the mathematical concepts in section 2 and implementing them in code in this section.

-## Section 3.1: Creating a Renderer class
+## 3.1 The Renderer Class

 To start, we will be making two new files: